At least 8 dead and many injured after crowd surge at Travis Scott's Astroworld Festival in Houston, officials say - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Claudia Dominguez, Rosa Flores and Keith Allen contributed to this report.
+CNN’s Claudia Dominguez, Christi Paul, Aya Elamroussi, Andy Rose, Tonju Francois and Keith Allen contributed to this report.

 Comments